bhushan-rathi/projects/genericSerDeser/src/README.txt

-This code is used to convert DPML(a markup langauge) to Objects with the help of JAVA Reflection and Design pattern used is Strategy Pattern
+This code is used to convert DPML(a markup langauge) to JAVA Objects and again producing DPML file as it is with the help of Objects
+JAVA Reflection and Strategy Pattern is used to code

 ## To clean: